 National Curriculum for England; ages 2-12; co-ed; day; independent; private non-profit; 200 pupils

 A brand spanking new enterprise, opened in August 2018 in Friedrichsdorf.
 The latest addition to the King’s educational group of mainly Spanish schools with their flagship in Madrid but headquartered in Tenbury Wells.
 The Frankfurt school is aiming to hold 600 pupils up to 18 but now only teaching up to year 6 with year 7 opening in August 2019.

-Accredited by the New England Association of Schools and Colleges (NEASC) and has special authorisation from the City of Frankfurt as a state-approved private school.
-The school was founded by an investment banker Peter Ferres in 2007 who describes the school’s offering as ‘an international education with German roots.’
+Dually accredited by the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS) and also has special authorisation from the City of Frankfurt as a state-approved private school.
+The school was founded by investment banker Peter Ferres in 2007 who describes the school’s offering as ‘an international education with German roots.’
 Now teaching students from over 40 countries from kindergarten to graduation.